richardgourley/django-wagtail-stepbystep/README.md

 In this case, your new template will appear as the page title you gave the page, eg. url/surgeries

-Wagtail is hierarchical so you can create a subfolder of 'Home' and then create any page type you like, eg. url/news/new-team-member-joins
+Wagtail is hierarchical so you could create a subfolder of 'Home' called doctors and then create and add a doctors search page type giving this url:

-You can also create any other page types you like, such as 'doctors_index.html'
+`eg. url/doctors/search-doctors`

 You could also retrieve 'counts' from the database and add that to any page template you create eg. 6 doctors, 7 medical specializations etc. and display this data on your homepage for example.